 A critical factor often missing in the popular discourse, however, is that LEDs bring numerous attributes to the table in addition to their high energy efficiency and long lifetimes, including an intrinsic ability to engineer their spectral content and inherent compatibility with controls.
 Combined, these capabilities enable many potential benefits like dimming and dynamic alteration of spectral output: features that no other outdoor lighting technology has offered in any practical sense to date.

 LEDs thereby represent a lighting source for the 21st Century.
-No other lighting technology comes close to their ability to address the seeming inevitable increases in the myriad costs otherwise coming to our global future; in fact, LEDs and associated controls may be the only practical means of addressing them.
+No other lighting technology comes close to their ability to address the seemingly inevitable increases in the myriad costs otherwise coming to our global future; in fact, LEDs and associated controls may be the only practical means of addressing them.

 The links below explore each of the topics touched on above in greater detail.